Awareness and understanding of equality

 Personal experiences of unwanted behaviour

-Of those in work, the majority report that they have not personally experienced a situation where they were not treated with dignity and respect in the workplace based on personal characteristics (82%).
+The majority of all participants reported that they had not experienced a situation where they had not been treated with dignity or respect in their workplace, based upon their personal characteristics (85%).

-Almost three-quarters of participants agree that they would consider participating in voluntary or community work (73%), which marks a significant increase on the previous year (67%).
+Two thirds (66%) agree that they would consider participating in voluntary or community work, which marks a significant decrease on the previous year (73%).

-When planning public services, 43% of participants agree that the needs of different groups of people are taken into account, while 28% disagree.
+When planning public services, 56% of participants agree that the needs of different groups of people are taken into account, while 20% disagree.
+This is a significant rise on the previous year, at which time those in agreement with the same statement was 43%.

 Download the full findings from our Winter 2020 survey :